SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.8.md

 The Validator will now issue

-- a warning when DefaultValue is defined on a column parameter of type “read”, and
+- a warning when DefaultValue is defined on a column parameter of type "read", and
-- an error when DefaultValue is defined on a parameter that is not of type “read” (e.g. write, fixed, etc.).
+- an error when DefaultValue is defined on a parameter that is not of type "read" (e.g. write, fixed, etc.).

 | Result code | Class       | Description                                                                                   |
 |-------------|-------------|-----------------------------------------------------------------------------------------------|